izumiFinance/izumi-uniV3Mining/docs/base/MiningBase.md

 |`deltaNIZI` | uint256 | amount of izi to deposit

 ### _collectReward
-Collect pending reward for a single position.
+Collect pending reward for a single position. can be called by sub-contracts